How Far Britney Spears Has Come 10 Years After Her Disastrous MTV VMAs Moment

 In 2007, the pop star had a public meltdown.
 She shaved her own head at a Los Angeles salon, attacked a paparazzo's SUV with an umbrella and spent time in rehab.

 That September, almost 10 years ago, Spears released a comeback single, "Gimme More."
-Wearing a black sequinned bikini, mid-calf boots and hair extensions, she performed the song for the first time at the 2007 MTV Video Music Awards.
+Wearing a black sequinned bikini, mid-calf boots and hair extensions, she performed the song for the first time at the 2007 MTV VMAs.
 It marked her first major performance in three years.
 The performer who became famous for her amazing VMAs performances, gave a lackluster, seemingly unenthusiastic one, complete with lip-syncing.

 "She, like, really wanted to sing, but she just couldn't," a friend of Spears told E!
 News at the time.
 "She would have had to wear one of those headset things and they are so not cute."